scrimba/community/FAQ.md

 - Indexable/searchable

 ## How do I create a Scrimba screencast?
-Check [this Medium post](https://medium.com/scrimba/how-to-create-a-scrimba-screencast-e5ca244bc531) for detailed instructions.
+It's really easy.
+Check out [this YouTube video](https://www.youtube.com/watch?v=rDIlR71omg4&feature=youtu.be&t=1m49s), which explains it.

 ## Can I embed Scrimba screencasts?
 Yes!
-Once you've recorded and published a screencast you'll be able to embed it.
-Check [the instructions](https://github.com/scrimba/community/blob/master/DOCS.md#embedding) in the docs.
+Just wrap it in an iframe with the *src* attribute set to the URL of the cast.

 ## Can I edit a recording after I've created it?
 Yes, check out the instructions for how to do that in the [docs.](https://github.com/scrimba/community/blob/master/DOCS.md#edit-recording)